stemoutreach/DataAndAgentsLab/18-how-to-open-and-run-notebooks-in-google-colab.md

 ---

+## Best Student Start Path

+1. Find the notebook you want to use in the repository.
+2. If the notebook is in **GitHub**, open it from Colab using the GitHub option.
+3. If the notebook is in **GitLab**, download the `.ipynb` file and upload it into Colab.
+4. Save your own copy if needed.
+5. Run the cells from top to bottom.
+6. Read the instructions before changing code.

+---

 ## Option 1: Open a Notebook From GitHub

-This is usually the best option once the repo is published.
+This is usually the easiest option when the notebook is stored in GitHub.

 ### Steps

-1. Go to Google Colab.
+1. Open Google Colab.
 2. In the file open window, choose the **GitHub** tab.
 3. Paste the repo URL or search for the repository.
 4. Select the notebook you want to open.
 5. Wait for it to load in Colab.
-6. Save a copy if you want to edit your own version.
+6. Save your own copy if you want to edit your own version.

 Why this is useful:
 - it lets students open notebooks directly from the repo